 Another common reason for a void contract is the impossibility of performance.
-This occurs when any aspect of the contract becomes impossible to carry out by one of the parties.
+It occurs when any aspect of the contract becomes impossible to carry out by one of the parties.

 There are many reasons a void contract can arise, and looking at the legal elements that cause them will help you to understand them better.